Edward G. Walker

-Edward Garrison Walker (1830–1901), also Edwin Garrison Walker, was an African American artisan in Boston who became an attorney; in 1861, he became one of the first black men to pass the Massachusetts bar.
+Edward Garrison Walker (1830–1901), also Edwin Garrison Walker, was an artisan, lawyer, and political leader in Boston, a Massachusetts.
+He became an attorney in 1861 and was one of the first black men to pass the Massachusetts bar.
 In 1866 he and Charles Lewis Mitchell were the first two African Americans elected to the Massachusetts state legislature.
 Walker was the son of Eliza and David Walker, the militant abolitionist and author of An Appeal to the Colored Citizens of the World (1829).

 Early life

 Edward Garrison Walker was born in Edgefield, South Carolina in 1830 to Eliza Walker, the widow of David Walker, who had died in early August 1830.
 At the time when the couple was expecting the birth of Edward, they already had a daughter named Lydia Ann.
 In 1830 a tuberculosis epidemic in Boston took the lives of Lydia Ann on July 30 and her father David on August 6.
 David had collapsed and died at the entrance to his store.
 He was a free black man from Wilmington, North Carolina who had settled in Boston about 1825, where he became a prominent abolitionist.

 When Walker died, his widow Eliza was unable to keep up the annual payments of $266 ("a huge sum for Walker") made to George Parkman for the purchase of their home, and she lost it.
 In his pamphlet Appeal, Walker had earlier written: "But I must, really, observe that generally falls into the hands of some white persons.
 The wife and children of the deceased may weep and lament if they please, but the estate will be kept snug enough of its white possessor."

 Eliza Butler Walker met Alexander Dewson, whom she married on September 19, 1833.
 He also had a son, Alexander, born about 1830, whom he brought to the family with her and her son Edward.
 They had a daughter, Margareta, who died at five months of age on April 11, 1837, of lung fever.
 Dewson was listed as a laborer in the city directory in 1837.

 By 1848 and at least through 1852, the Dewsons lived on 13 Southac Street in Charlestown.
 Southac Street is not Phillips Street, located in Beacon Hill.
 Alexander Dewson died at the age of 46 of consumption (tuberculosis) on May 3, 1851.
 The young Edward Walker attended public schools in Charlestown, Massachusetts.